 Looking for Google Keep vs OneNote?
 In the tech world, many companies try to tackle down each other.
-The fight between two always leads to a comparison.
+The fight between two always leads to comparison.
 This is a fight between Google Keep and OneNote.
 Both services are similar but have some unique features which make both different from each other.
 In current situations, one company is ruling PC world while other Android and internet world.
 How do Google Keep and OneNote stand against each other?
 Let’s find out in this ultimate Keep vs OneNote comparison.

 Google Keep is a web-based service which you can access on your browser.
-On the top, there is a space to start a new note.
+On the top, there is a text space to start a new note.
 You can create notes, checklist, draw or add an image.
 Keep supports drawing, typing and pictures in one note, but it keeps everything in a sperate space.
 You can add an image to note and also type something below the image.
 An extension is also available for Chrome if you make notes very often.
 When you open a note, you find options including remind, add people, change note colour, add images, archive, delete, add a label, add a drawing, make a copy, checkboxes and copy the note to Google Docs.
 You can pin a note on top by clicking on the pin button.

 The Home menu comes with tools including fonts, fonts size, colour, copy, paste and some more editing options.
 The Insert menu comes with options including tables, file, adding PDF, pictures, online videos, link, audios, meeting details and symbols.
 The Draw menu contains all your drawing needs including pens, erasers, shapes etc. The last one is the View menu which comes with window options, zoom levels, page colour options etc.

 OneNote desktop can store and show typed, drew, images, videos etc. in the same space.
 You can add these together as well.
 Both come with collaborating and printing options.
 One thing to consider is you will need an account to use their software.